dan-fritchman/Thesis/content.md

 Wire vertices are dictated by the SVG `path`'s `d` attributes.
 Each wire vertex must be located on the schematic's 10x10 pixel grid.
 Each wire segment must use a "Manhattan" orthogonal routing style, i.e. each point must have either an x or y coordinate equal to that of the previous point.
 Wire paths are _open_ in the SVG sense; there is no implicit segment from the final point back to the first.

 Wire-names serve as the mechanism for schematic "connections by name".
-Any two wires with the same name shall be considered connected.
-There is one special `wire-name` value: the empty string, which implies that (a) the wire's is not explicitly set, and (b) importers shall assign it a net-name consistent with any other connected element, e.g. a `Port` or another `Wire`.
+Any two wires with the same name are be considered connected.
+There is one special `wire-name` value: the empty string, which implies that (a) the wire's is not explicitly set, and (b) importers are to assign it a net-name consistent with any other connected element, e.g. a `Port` or another `Wire`.

 ### `Port`